Drazib-Potion/StatCalculatorWOW/README.md

 # StatCalculatorWOW
-This is a stat-weight calculator for rogues in World of Warcraft classic
+This is a stat-weight calculator for rogues in the video-game World of Warcraft classic

 In order to launch the program just launch the StatCalculatorWOW.py file